ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 a flag indicating as such.
 If early data is enabled, applications should check this metadata field for Messages received during connection establishment and respond accordingly.

-## Receiving Final Messages
+### Receiving Final Messages

-The application may check a property to determine if a received Message is the Final Message on a Connection.
+The Received Message Context can indicate whether or not this Message is the Final Message on a Connection.
 For any Message that is marked as Final, the application can assume that there will be no more Messages received on the Connection once the Message has been completely delivered.
 This corresponds